zamazan4ik/awesome-pgo/README.md

 * Add more info about LTO and PGO state for packages in different Linux distros
 * Add more links to the existing projects how PGO is integrated into them
 * Write about PGO and library development.
 Maybe DuckDB as good examples?
-* Check emscripten PGO support
+* SQLite PGO results post on SQLite forum: https://sqlite.org/forum/forumpost/19870fae95